+My cat dislikes Friskies party mix snacks

-Both measure the same thing, the content is unchanged.
+Both measure the same thing; the content is unchanged.
 In addition, critically evaluate wording of items and wording of response options to ensure they fit.
-For example, which response set fits better with the item?
+For example, which response set fits better with this item?

 My cat likes Friskies party mix snacks

-- 1 = eats rarely
+1 = eats rarely

-- 2 = eats occasionally
+2 = eats occasionally

-- 3 = eats frequently
+3 = eats frequently

+VS.